Shai-Simchon/flask/README.md

 this flask app running on virtal enviorment or you can install all the Necessary dependencies and add flaskto your PATH in enviorment variables. is it a basic web app developed with python.

-in the web function directory it has a function that retrieve the sum of 2 numbers input by user.
+in the flask_numbers_function directory it has a function that retrieve the sum of 2 numbers input by user.
 ן' איי